JohnChrin/Undergraduate/LISP/Integrals/README.md

 # Integrals

 ## Introduction
 This program allows the user to solve indefinite and definite integrals via their input.
+The primary difficulty was differentiating the use of a negative sign and the compression of multiple negative symbols into either 1 negative or 0 negatives depending upon whether the amount was odd or even.
+Just about everything uses recursion to solve. \
 LISP utilizes a form of mathematics where the operator (+,-) comes before the operands (4,7).

 ```